 Overview of efforts under the UNFCCC to improve awareness and understanding of climate change, and create solutions to facilitate access to information.

 Climate Change Information Network (CC:iNet)

 Information platform in support of Article 6 of the Convention and its implementation.
 Designed to help governments, organizations and individuals gain rapid and easy access to ideas, strategies, contacts, experts and materials that can be used to motivate and empower people to take effective action on climate change.

 Frameworks for capacity-building

-In 2001, Parties adopted two frameworks for capacity-building that address the needs, conditions and priorities of two key groups: developing countries and countries with economies in transition.
+In 2001, Parties adopted two frameworks for capacity-building under the Convention that address the needs, conditions and priorities of two key groups: developing countries and countries with economies in transition.
 The frameworks provide a set of guiding principles and approaches to capacity-building, such as being a ‘country-driven’ process, involving ‘learning by doing’, and building on existing activities.
-They also contain a list of priority areas for action on capacity-building, including the specific needs of the LDCs and small island developing States.
+They also contain a list of priority areas for action on capacity-building, including the specific needs of the least developed countries (LDCs) and small island developing States.
 They reaffirm that capacity-building is essential to enable these countries to implement the objective of the Convention.

 The frameworks set out a way forwards for capacity-building activities, such as developing and strengthening skills and knowledge, as well as providing opportunities for stakeholders and organizations to share their experiences, and increasing their awareness to enable them to participate more fully in the climate change process.